 There are lots of ways by which you can drastically reduce your dental crown cost.
 It doesn’t always have to be the insurance company that is doing the paying.
 Many organizations offer discounted or free dental procedures including dental crowns.

-5. Dental Schools – Dental schools are one of the best places where you can get dental crowns and dental treatment at a cheaper rate.
-Every 3 to 6 months dental school runs programs that offer low-cost dental treatments.
+Dental schools are one of the best places where you can get dental crowns and dental treatment at a cheaper rate.
+Every 3 to 6 months, dental schools run programs that offer low-cost dental treatments.
 Do a little digging and see if there are any programs going on or coming up in a month or two around your area.

 FAQs About Dental Crown Cost